datopian/flowershow/site/content/docs/mdx.md

 #### Importing data

-Another powerful thing you can to thanks to `import` statements is loading data from external files.
+Another powerful thing you can do thanks to `import` statements is loading data from external files.

 Let's try to load a list of colors from a JSON file and pass it as a `list` prop value to our component `MyComponent`: